 Costs will also fluctuate year to year depending on the work needed and the availability of labor and materials.
 You could discover your house needs a new roof or have a natural disaster sweep through your area.
 The key takeaway is this: Just because you didn’t spend a lot on home repairs one year doesn’t mean you shouldn’t anticipate more the next year.

 If your house needs repair stat, you have options.
 Before you dip into any savings, start with your home insurance policy.
 If the loss isn’t covered and you don’t have enough in savings, you can explore financing options.

 If the repair is truly an emergency, you might not have time to wait for a homeowners insurance claim to be processed and paid out.
 However, if you do opt to pursue filing a claim, be sure the repair is actually covered by your policy.

 “Oftentimes, major catastrophes may not be covered,” says Michael Foguth, founder and president of Michigan-based Foguth Financial Group.
 “You should also consider your policy’s deductible before choosing this option.”

-For emergency home repairs with a small to medium price tag, a personal loan makes a lot of sense for house repairs.
+For emergency home repairs with a small to medium price tag, a personal loan makes a lot of sense.
 They’re easy to come by and are offered by most banks, credit unions or online lenders.
 You can typically get approved quickly and have funds available the next day.

-“Applying for a personal loan is less complicated than applying for a mortgage or home equity loan; you just need to show proof of income and employment,” Cruz says.
+“Applying for a personal loan is less complicated than applying for a mortgage or home equity loan; you just need to show proof of income and employment,” Juan Carlos Cruz, Founder of New York-based Britewater Financial Group, says.
 “As long as you have a good job history and can pay back the loan, you should be able to qualify.”